versionone/openAgile/VersionOne/Ceremonies/Retrospective.md

 * Make sure there is a facilitator, someone who was not involved with the project, to lead the ritual.

 *NOTE*: We are not currently following the third point.
 How might this affect our process?

-## When?
-Frequency and Timing

-Second Wednesdays from 12:30 - 1:30

 TODO: add GTM